richardschoen/iforgit/knowledge/STRSEUARC.md

           TOLIB(QPDA)
           NEWOBJ(STRSEU)
 ```
-Now when members are edited with option 2 in PDM or with STRSEU directly, a Git commit of the source member changes will be made automatically after the edit operation completes.
-The ```SRCTOGIT``` command is called automatically with the ```*COMMIT``` option to do a local commit to the IFS.
+Now when members are edited with option 2 in PDM or with STRSEU directly the new version of STRSEU will be used.
+A Git commit of the source member changes will be made automatically after the edit operation completes.
+Interally the ```SRCTOGIT``` command is called automatically with the ```*COMMIT``` option to do a local commit of changes to the IFS Git repository.

-❗You will still need to do a ```git pull``` and ```git push``` operation to sync changes to your remote Git repository.
+❗You will still need to do a ```git pull``` and ```git push``` operation to sync changes to your remote Git repository if using a remote Git server such as GitHub, GitLab, etc.

-## To undo the entire setup and go back to original STRSEU command, we will copy STRSEUORIG commands back to STRSEU
+## To undo the entire setup and go back to using the original STRSEU command, we will copy STRSEUORIG commands back to STRSEU
-❗We can leave the backup copies of STRSEU named STRSEUORIG in place as backups.
+❗We can leave the backup copies of STRSEU named STRSEUORIG in place as backups in QSYS and QODA.

 ### Delete STRSEU commands QPDA/STRSEU and QSYS/STRSEU
-(assuming you have the STRSEUORIG backup versions)
+(assuming you have the STRSEUORIG backup versions QPDA/STRSEUORIG and QSYS/STRSEUORIG)
 ```
 DLTCMD CMD(QPDA/STRSEU)
 ```